-Earth Sciences (ERTH) Earth Sciences (ERTH) Courses ERTH 5001 [0.5 credit] (GEO 5301) Seminars in Earth Sciences I One-term modular courses covering a spectrum of Earth Science topics and current research problems, ranging from the geology and geophysics of the solid Earth, to its surface environment and crustal resources.
+Earth Sciences (ERTH) ERTH 5001 [0.5 credit] (GEO 5301) Seminars in Earth Sciences I One-term modular courses covering a spectrum of Earth Science topics and current research problems, ranging from the geology and geophysics of the solid Earth, to its surface environment and crustal resources.
 A minimum of four modules offered per term, three must be completed to obtain course credit.
 Students may not take a module for credit that is offered by their supervisor, but may do so with the permission of the OCGC Director.
 Choice of modules must be approved by the OCGC Director.
 Course complements ERTH 5002.
 ERTH 5002 [0.5 credit] (GEO 5302) Seminars in Earth Sciences II One-term modular courses covering a spectrum of Earth Science topics and current research problems, ranging from the geology and geophysics of the solid Earth, to its surface environment and crustal resources.
 A minimum of four modules offered per term, three must be completed to obtain course credit.
 Students may not take a module for credit that is offered by their supervisor, but may do so with the permission of the OCGC Director.
 Choice of modules must be approved by the OCGC Director.
 Course complements ERTH 5001.
 ERTH 5104 [0.5 credit] (GEO 5114) Mineralogy An advanced course covering selected topics in mineralogy, such as crystallography, crystal chemistry, crystal structure, mineralogy of rock-forming mineral groups, and instrumental methods in mineralogical research, such as use of electronic optical instruments, spectroscopy, and X-ray crystallography; seminar presentations and practical exercises.
-ERTH 5105 [0.5 credit] (GEO 5114) Thermodynamics, Kinetic Theory, and Metamorphic Petrology Phase equilibria, phase diagrams, and the kinetics of mineral reactions; mass transfer; regional and global aspects of metamorphic petrogenesis.
+ERTH 5105 [0.5 credit] Thermodynamics, Kinetic Theory, and Metamorphic Petrology Phase equilibria, phase diagrams, and the kinetics of mineral reactions; mass transfer; regional and global aspects of metamorphic petrogenesis.
+Course may include one or two weeks of field-based instruction with costs borne by students.
 ERTH 5202 [0.5 credit] (GEO 5122) Advanced Igneous Petrology Integrates physical and chemical processes with the dynamics of magmatic systems to understand igneous processes.
+Course may involve a field trip with costs to be paid by students.
 ERTH 5204 [0.5 credit] (GEO 5124) Geology and Geochemistry of Ore Deposits Advanced aspects of geology, geochemistry, genesis, and exploration of ore deposits.
 Laboratory and field examination of different ore deposit types and their host rocks.
+ERTH 5206 [0.5 credit] (GEO 5306) Hydrothermal Ore Deposits Advanced economic geology course on hydrothermal ore deposits including geology and geochemistry, physical and chemical controls on mineralization, recognition and characterization of ore-fluid reservoirs, nature of large-scale fluid flow and alteration, and applications to exploration.
 ERTH 5215 [0.5 credit] Natural Hazards in Canada - Risk and Impact Overview of natural hazards and severe weather phenomena in Canada.
 Notions of risk, return period, and probability of occurrence of natural disasters.
 Impact on society and infrastructure.
 Mitigation policies and strategies.
 Precludes additional credit for IPIS 5515.